-Jesus taught the spirit of the Law of Moses rather than a rigid prescriptive interpretation.
-His message of repentance and virtuous behaviour combined with his own behaviour irritated the Pharisees and Temple Priests so much that they wanted him silenced.
+Jesus taught people the spirit of the Law of Moses rather than a rigid prescriptive interpretation.
+This teaching combined with his message of repentance and virtuous behaviour irritated the Pharisees and Temple Priests so much that they wanted him silenced.

 In this regard Jesus can be compared with Socrates the Athenian philosopher who saw himself as a 'gadfly' sent by the gods to irritate people and make them think about why they are alive and the purpose of their life.

 The message of these philosophers is as relevant today as it was 2,000 years ago but the response of people today will probably be similar to the response of people who listened to these men back in the Roman era.
 Some listeners will accept the message, others will be disinterested and unmoved, and a few may even become resentful and angry.